PR Measurement Myth #1 debunked: There is a silver bullet when it comes to measurement.

 Additionally, the unique insights provided into stakeholder expectations must also be considered (a great example in this case is the approval of new major projects).

-As you can see, there is good reason for Communication/PR professionals to draw upon a range of metrics to measure their contribution, as opposed to a single metric.
+As you can see, there are good reasons for Communication/PR professionals to draw upon a range of metrics to measure their contribution, as opposed to a single metric.

 Are you working in these fields and failing to measure and evaluate your contribution regularly?
 Perhaps you’re an organisational decision maker wondering why your Communication/PR department doesn’t present you with monthly reports like every other department.